nesst-lab/comppedagogy/startHere/worksheetA.md

 ### Altering the directory structure from the command line

 #### 14. Moving yourself around using the command line is cool, but it's not really that USEFUL.
 The command line has many other functions, such as making a new directory.
 a.
-First, navigate into the comppedagogy folder.  <br>
+First, navigate into the **moreFolders** folder in the comppedagogy folder.  <br>
 b.
 Then run the following command, substituting your own name for "robin" (*note: if you have a name that is shared with someone else in the lab, the folder may already exist.
 Use an initial or a nickname to make your new directory*):  <br>

 `mkdir robinsNewDirectory`

 mkdir: **m**a**k**e **dir**ectory.
 Note that you're using the same path specification that you've used in previous commands!
 You're creating this directory in the directory you're currently in.

 #### 15. Whoops, you put this directory in the wrong spot!
-You want it in the directory above the one you're currently in, which is Documents.
+You want it in the directory above the one you're currently in, which is comppedagogy.
 We can do that too:

 `mv robinsNewDirectory ../`